ec-europa/joinup-dev/web/modules/custom/error_page/README.md

 Uncaught exceptions indicates that something really wrong has happened on a site.
 There is a great chance that some, or all, of Drupal services are not available.
-For this reason, in the module we are avoiding to use or refer Drupal services as much as is possible.
+For this reason, in the module we are avoiding to use or refer Drupal services as much as possible.
 For the same reason, the module cannot be configured using the configuration management offered by Drupal.
 Instead, the module will use the settings stored in the `settings.php` file to configure its behavior.